 - Part Replacement

 Cloud-based fleet management software allows you to create custom reports to easily determine your total spend and better control variable expenses.
-This insight also allows you to track your assets to properly determine preventative maintenance tasks and develop a vehicle replacement strategy.
+This insight also allows you to track your assets to properly determine preventive maintenance tasks and develop a vehicle replacement strategy.

 Instead of combing through spreadsheets and crunching numbers, save time by leveraging proactive tools that work for you.